Organizing your #ProtestPP event

 First, find out if there will be counter-protesters at your event.
 Search on Google and Facebook for your city’s name, February 11, and counter-protest.
 Many of these groups have made Facebook events for their protest, which are easy to find.
 You can also check the “I Stand with Planned Parenthood” website where Planned Parenthood lists their events to see if anything is listed for February 11 in your town.

 Don’t be disturbed if you see big numbers of people saying they are interested or going to these events.
 In most cases many times more people say they are going on Facebook than actually end up attending.
-Pushing a button is easy, coming out to a protest is much harder.
+Pushing a button is easy, coming out to a event is much harder.

 Also, bear in mind that Planned Parenthood doesn’t like counter-protests outside their facilities and in many cases actively works to dissuade abortion advocates from holding them.
 If counter-protesters do show up, you could, without identifying yourself as a pro-life protester, tell them that Planned Parenthood has asked for counter-protesters not to come out (which is true), and suggest that they leave.
 If they believe you’re with Planned Parenthood when you tell them that, there’s no need to convince them otherwise.